 Sticks for Soldiers Thanksgiving Lacrosse Classic

-The tournament, held always on Thanksgiving Saturday, has raised $225,000 in 7 years, and is an anticipated regional fall-ball competition.
+The tournament, held always on Thanksgiving Saturday, has raised over $575,000 in the 10 years, and is an anticipated regional fall-ball competition.
 Varsity and sub-varsity teams from Tri-State area high schools will participate in a 7-on-7 tournament game format and each team will play at least 3 games.
 Team entry fees, T-shirt sales, silent auction, sponsors, raffles and private donations will be donated to this year's cause.
 The tournament usually will start at 9:00 am and conclude by approximately 3:30 pm with a mid-day ceremony to honor the beneficiaries.

 The 10th anniversary tournament raised over $125,000 in support of two of our severely wounded military.

 US Army Captain ( RET) Nicholas Vogt: Nicholas John Vogt was raised in rural Ohio as the oldest of 5 siblings, and was graduated from the United States Military Academy at West Point in 2010 with a bachelors degree in Life Sciences.
 Following graduation, he trained as an infantry officer at Ft.
 Benning, Georgia and completed his Airborne and Ranger School qualifications before reporting to Ft.
 Wainwright in Fairbanks, Alaska.
 Since his unit was deployed at that time, he immediately left to meet them in southern Afghanistan.
 Soon after his arrival, he was assigned as the commander of an infantry platoon.